Someone recently asked, "How can I stop being INFJ?"

 If you believe you can't change because of those four little letters, then knowing your personality profile is actually a bad thing.

 Knowing your personality type doesn't define you.

 Don’t let knowing that you have an INFJ personality limit you.
 It doesn't determine what you can do or accomplish.
-It's a tool to help you understand your strengths and potential weaknesses.
+It's a tool to help you understand your strengths and areas for growth.
 It shows you why you relate, or do not relate, to others.
 It helps you know and understand yourself.
-It uncovers your motivation.
 It can even help you love yourself more.

 Now, remember that thing you thought about earlier?
 The thing you love about your personality?
 Use it to start a list of things you love about yourself.
 Keep it close by and look at it often, especially when you find yourself in a downward spiral.

 You are enough!